-- a.
-Medication restraint, mechanical restraint, and seclusion restraint, as defined in 603 CMR 46.02, are prohibited in the Berkshire Hills Regional School District. - b.
-Any form of physical restraint used in a manner inconsistent with 603 CMR 46.00 is prohibited in the Berkshire Hills Regional School District. - c.
-Prone restraint, as defined in 603 CMR 46.02, shall only be permitted under the following, limited circumstances: - i.
-The student has a documented history of serious self-injury and/or injuries to other students or staff; - ii.
-All other forms of physical restraint have failed to ensure the safety of the student and/or the safety of others. - iii.
-There are no medical contraindications documented by a licensed physician; - iv.
-There are no psychological or behavioral contraindications documented by a licensed mental health professional; - v.
-The student's Parent has provided voluntary, informed, written consent to the use of prone restraint; and - vi.
+Berkshire Hills Regional School District.

+i.
+The student has a documented history of serious self-injury and/or injuries to other students or staff;

+ii.
+All other forms of physical restraint have failed to ensure the safety of the student and/or the safety of others.

+iii.
+There are no medical contraindications documented by a licensed physician;

+iv.
+There are no psychological or behavioral contraindications documented by a licensed mental health professional;

+v.
+The student's Parent has provided voluntary, informed, written consent to the use of prone restraint; and vi.
 The building Principal, or designee, has provided written approval.